FACULTY OF FOOD TECHNOLOGY

 • The Faculty of Food Technology plays an important role in promoting partnerships in training, research and technology transfer between NTU and nationwide universities, food – fisheries research institutes, food processing enterprises, and state fisheries management agencies.
 We also have relationships with more than 20 institutions in 14 different countries such as the U.S, Canada, Iceland, Norway, Denmark, Belgium, France, Russia, Japan, Korea, China and, Australia...

-Vice-Dean: Mrs. Mai Thi Tuyet Nga, Dr.
+Dean: Mrs. Mai Thi Tuyet Nga, Dr.

 Email: ngamtt@ntu.edu.vn